sanginovs/Depth-First-Search-Caveman-Game/README.md

 Depth-First Search Caveman is a game in which a caveman automatically goes around the cave to look for a treasure.
 There are several treasures that are located in different coordinates on the map.
-That's why, caveman walks around looking for treasure.
-If the caveman gets stuck, he backtracks until he finds a direction which is open for him to go, otherwise it keeps backtracking.
+That's why, caveman walks around looking for a treasure.
+If the caveman gets stuck, he starts to backtrack until he finds a direction which is open for him to go, otherwise he keeps backtracking.

 ## Motivation

 I was motivated to work on this project after learning about different data structures like stacks, queues and design and algorithm concepts like Depth-First Search and Breadth-First search.
-Thus, I decided to make a game that uses Depth-First search, stacks, queues in its implementation in order to show the use of data structures and algorithmic concepts in the real world.
+Thus, I decided to make a game that uses Depth-First search, stacks, queues, 2D arrays in its implementation in order to show the use of data structures and algorithmic concepts in the real world.

 ## File description

 * [main.py](main.py) - this is the file that runs the program
 * [gameClass.py](gameClass.py) - all the implementation of the Caveman game is located in this file as a Cave class.
+* [Stack.py](Stack.py) - this file contains an impelemention of stack in Python which is used in the game.
+Stack is a common LIFO(for last in, first out) data structure.
 * You can ignore other files with .gif or .txt extensions since they are used by [gameClass.py](gameClass.py) and [main.py](main.py) files.
 * Files with .txt extensions (sample_input_map.txt) are used as a user input since they are the actual maps that are used in the game.
 Here's a simple input map: